mattgruenke/mkvreader/README.md

 * Re-licensed under MIT license, with permission from copyright holder.

+### v0.1.1 - 2017-05-02 ###

+Various cleanup.

+* Fixed missing Boost dependencies.
+* Cleaned up most preprocessor macros.
+* Removed all 'using namespace' from public header files.
+* Added mkvreader namespace.
+* Updated copyrights.

 ## To Do ##

 * Fix support for seekable files.
-* Add `mkvreader` namespace
-* Remov `using namespace` from public headers
 * Improve API stability, by converting interface classes into abstract base classes.
 * Improve conformance with later versions of the MKV specification.